Edictum

 Behavior

 • Exhaustive evaluation.
-All matching contracts are evaluated.
-The pipeline does not short-circuit on the first denial -- you see every contract that would fire.
+All matching rules are evaluated.
+There is no short-circuit on the first block.

 • No tool execution.
 The tool function is never called.

 • No session state.
-Session contracts are skipped because there is no session context in a dry-run.
+Session rules are skipped because dry-run evaluation has no runtime session.

 Examples